BetaZay/ion/README.md

 Used for toggles like debug mode (`APP_DEBUG=true`).

-# Console Commands (Forge)
+# Console Commands (Spark)

-Ion includes a CLI system called Forge, accessible via `./forge.php`.
+Ion includes a CLI system called Spark, accessible via `./spark.php`.

 Automatically loads and registers commands from: